 Depending on the complexity of your software, this could be a minor consideration, or it could be more substantial.
 As with any applications your team will need to use as part of their job, a time allocation should be made to getting new users up to speed with your app.

-I hope you’ve found this information helpful.
-The investment in custom software is an important one, and getting CFO approval will be easier when you have a clear picture of the ongoing operating expenses related to this investment.
+So, how much does it cost to maintain an app?
+The investment in custom software design is an important one, and getting CFO approval will be easier when you have a clear picture of the app maintenance cost related to this investment.

-If your team has already decided to move forward with a custom application build please reach out, we’d love to discuss the possibility of helping you bring it to life, and answer your initial questions.
+If your team has already decided to move forward with a custom mobile app, please reach out to us, we’d love to discuss the possibilities.